hafkhan/pdb_extractor/readme.txt

 Run:

-please run this command in an folder with the pdb file and change the "1bey.pdb" to your pdb file name:
+please run this command in a folder with the pdb file and change the "1bey.pdb" to your pdb file name:

 python pdb_extract.py 1bey.pdb